Bakersfield station (Southern Pacific Railroad): Disuse

 At some point, the hotel closed and was converted to office space.
 In addition, half of the portico (on the hotel side) was enclosed.
 In 1971, Amtrak was formed.
 That would end the remaining Southern Pacific passenger trains through the station.
 The station was subsequently closed.
 The office portion would continue to be used by Southern Pacific, and later by Union Pacific.

 Union Pacific replaced the offices in the station with a separate building nearby in 2021.
-In March 2021, a city council member claimed the railroad planned to demolish the former station, while the railroad claimed a decision had not yet been made.
+In March 2021, a city council member said the railroad planned to demolish the former station, while the railroad said a decision had not yet been made.

 Plans for two new rail systems have been proposed, both considering a future stop in East Bakersfield, near the station.
 Kern County has been studying the possibility of a future regional commuter rail system.
 Part of the system would use existing Union Pacific tracks.
 In addition, Bakersfield has also been studying for a future light rail system.
 Both systems have a start date beyond 2025.